kilork/actix-web-static-files/templates/README.md

 Remember to place you static resources route after all other routes in this case.

-You can check complete example [Angular Router Sample](https://github.com/kilork/actix-web-static-files-example-angular-router).
+You can check the complete example [Angular Router Sample](https://github.com/kilork/actix-web-static-files-example-angular-router).